larsthorup/webteknologi-dtu/09-routing-animation/README.md

 - Query-based routing: `/?page=basket`, `/?page=delivery`
 - Benefit: sharable links, no page load on navigation

 Path-based routing is possible with client-side routing, but require URL rewrite rules to be configured server side for sharable links to work.
+This is recommended, but outside the scope of this course, as every server framework handles this differently.
+For Netlify, this can be done with a `_redirects` file, see https://docs.netlify.com/routing/redirects/.

 ## Client-side routing